 His hope was that the engraving would be legible for centuries and, if the Capitol were to ever become an archeological site, those who came across the plates would know exactly who built that area.

-While these plates remain hidden, another permanent signature from Meigs was discovered during the current Dome Restoration.
+While these plates remain hidden, another permanent signature from Meigs was discovered during the Dome Restoration in 2015.

 Meigs' name visible on tie rod nuts in the Dome's boilerplate plenum.